frontenddogma/web-development-glossary/manuscript/intro.md

 @@

 The idea is that, while not telling a story, the book can indeed be read to get a solid overview over main web development terms and concepts.
-The glossary covers some basics.
+The Glossary covers some basics.

-The Glossary is very lightly opinionated.
+The Glossary is _very_ mildly opinionated.

+The Glossary is not perfect.
+Please help!

 Sometimes a term originates not in Web Development but in Computer Science, Information Security, (Web) Design, Project Management, or in another different but adjacent discipline.
-The glossary goes beyond “just” web development.
+The Glossary goes beyond “just” web development.

 Case, hyphenation, treatment of synonyms may be inconsistent.
 That reflects reality but is of concern for future updates of the book.
 [Adding examples](https://github.com/j9t/web-development-glossary-forum/issues/1) is also on the agenda.

 There are certainly errors and controversy!
-Please [help improve the glossary](https://github.com/j9t/web-development-glossary-forum/issues/new) and also, if applicable, Wikipedia and MDN.
+Please [help improve the Glossary](https://github.com/j9t/web-development-glossary-forum/issues/new) and also, if applicable, Wikipedia and MDN.
 (Work on the book has already led to numerous small improvements to both [Wikipedia](https://en.wikipedia.org/wiki/Special:Contributions/Jens_Meiert) and [MDN articles](https://wiki.developer.mozilla.org/en-US/dashboards/revisions?user=j9t).)

 ## Conventions